A timeline of significant events in the history of Wesfarmers is available here.

 Proud history, strong future

 Since the first major acquisition in the 80s, Wesfarmers has continued to transform the size and shape of its business operations through strategic acquisitions and divestments.
 Steeped in a foundation of retailing since its formation, today Wesfarmers is one of Australia’s leading retailers and diversified industrial companies.
-From the small farmers co-operative three quarters of a century ago, to the nation’s largest employer with over 200,000 employees and more than 450,000 shareholders, Wesfarmers remains committed to providing a satisfactory return to shareholders.
+From the small farmers co-operative three quarters of a century ago, to the nation’s largest employer with over 200,000 employees and approximately 500,000 shareholders, Wesfarmers remains committed to providing a satisfactory return to shareholders.